Average Weather in April in Alexandria Alabama, United States

 Humidity Comfort Levels in April

-The average hourly wind speed in Alexandria is essentially constant during April, remaining within 0.1 miles per hour of 2.6 miles per hour throughout.
+The average hourly wind speed in Alexandria is gradually decreasing during April, decreasing from 5.2 miles per hour to 4.6 miles per hour over the course of the month.

 Average Wind Speed in April